Best Red Sea Liveaboard Reviews [2024]

 There are 13 cabins, all feature ensuite bathrooms and aircon.
 Unlike JP Marine, Tillis has 3 larger “honeymoon cabins” with double beds, ocean views and mini-bars.

-For commn zones there’s an indoor saloon with Plasma TV as well as a separate dining and bar area.
+For common zones there’s an indoor saloon with Plasma TV as well as a separate dining and bar area.
 Outside there are 2 terraces, one of which has another bar.
 Diving takes place from the fully-equipped dive deck located at the back of the boat.

 12) Award Winning: Blue Horizon